ZiddiaMUGEN/LuaSupernull/Library.md

 `player:powermaxset(i)` - Sets the value of the `PowerMax` trigger.
 Will not allow it to be set to 0 as this crashes the game (TODO, validate this for PowerMax...)

 `player:ctrlset(t)` - Applies the effects of a CtrlSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular CtrlSet (i.e. value).

+`player:screenbound(t)` - Applies the effects of a ScreenBound state controller. `t` is a table accepting named properties for the arguments applicable to a regular ScreenBound (i.e. value, movecamera.x, movecamera.y).
+PLEASE NOTE that executing ScreenBound on a target player will not function correctly, as ScreenBound is reset at the start of each player's frame.
+You would need to patch the ScreenBound value reset via ASM to resolve this.

+`player:getscreenbound()` - Returns a table with the current ScreenBound parameters applied to the player.

+`player:posset(t)` - Applies the effects of a PosSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular PosSet (i.e. x, y).

+`player:velset(t)` - Applies the effects of a VelSet state controller. `t` is a table accepting named properties for the arguments applicable to a regular VelSet (i.e. x, y).

 `player:varset(idx, value)` - Applies the effects of a VarSet state controller against the regular variable with index `idx`.